Safest Places to Visit in Mexico

-Warm weather, picturesque beaches and multiple UNESCO World Heritage sites make Mexico one of the top travel destinations in the world.
+Warm weather, picturesque beaches, and multiple UNESCO World Heritage Sites make Mexico one of the most popular tourist destinations in the world.
 It's also the ideal place to take your family during Spring Break.
-You can snorkel, sunbathe, explore Maya pyramids or get up close and personal with a pod of dolphins.
-Before you build your itinerary, learn more about the five safest destinations to travel to in Mexico.
+You can snorkel, sunbathe, explore Maya pyramids, or get up close and personal with a pod of dolphins.
+Before you build your itinerary, learn more about the five safest places to visit in Mexico.

 1. Calakmul